joonhyublee/joons-renderer/README.md

 ### License
 Use & modify as you want.
-It's open-sourced, and your contribution will be appreciated.
+The [source is hosted on GitHub](https://github.com/joonhyublee/joons-renderer), and your contribution will be appreciated.
 Joon Hyub Lee, joonhyub.lee@kaist.ac.kr.

 ### Reference